 The initial response and subsequent investigation of the thousands of non suspicious sudden deaths handled by Police and HM Coroners can be a time consuming and intensive process.

 Eddie Thistlethwaite OBE is a recently retired Senior Investigative Officer who worked in partnership with HM Senior Coroners to ensure a consistent approach to all coronial and certified death investigations.
-His input and expertise minimised streamlined processes and led to huge savings in resources.
-The result was dramatically improved performance in the police and partnership roles.
+His input and expertise streamlined processes and led to huge savings in resources.
+This resulted in dramatically improved performance within the police and partnership roles.

-Sancus Solutions offers Eddie’s expertise as a consultancy service advising on how to work locally in partnership with HM Coroner, police, ambulance and health services. to improve the response to unexplained coronial deaths.
+Sancus Solutions offers Eddie’s expertise as a consultancy service advising on how to work locally in partnership with HM Coroner, police, ambulance and health services to improve the response for unexplained coronial deaths.